mapbox/earcut/README.md

 If your input is a multi-dimensional array (e.g. [GeoJSON Polygon](http://geojson.org/geojson-spec.html#polygon)), you can convert it to the format expected by Earcut with [a couple lines of codes](viz/viz.js#L99-L115).

+If you pass a single vertice as a hole, Earcut treats it as a Steiner point.

 #### Install

 NPM and Browserify: